phtn/watr/src/pages/012619/index.md

 ---
 path: "/new-era-of-human-life"
-title: "A New Era of Human Life"
+title: "Blog 01"
-author: "Will Medina"
+author: "support@wallacewater.us"
 createdAt: "Jan 26 2019"
 updatedAt: "Jan 26 2019"
 description: "Where do we go from here?"
-avatar: ""
+av: ""
 readTime: "2 min read"
 source: "/"
 id: 1
+tag: "BLOG"
 ---

 I believe that human life is the world's most valuable asset and therefore our health must be our top priority.
 The advancement in